BenaroyaResearch/DGETools/README.md

 Currenty this includes only the Volcano function for rendering Volcano plots, and writing out dge lists from limma based model fits, including contrast based models.

-Here is a more complete example of the code leading up to a volcano plot.
+Here is a more complete example of the code leading up to a plot with the Volcano function.

     d <- DGEList(counts=filteredCounts, genes=filteredGenes)
     d <- calcNormFactors(d)